meteor/meteor/content/using-npm-packages.md

 <h2 id="client-npm">npm on the client</h2>

 Tools like [browserify](http://browserify.org) and [webpack](https://webpack.github.io) are designed to provide a Node-like environment on the client so that many npm packages, even ones originally intended for the server, can run unmodified.
-Meteor's ES2015 module system does this for you out of the box with no additional configuration necessary.
 In most cases, you can import npm dependencies from a client file, just as you would on the server.

-> When creating a new application Meteor installs the `meteor-node-stubs` npm package to help provide this client browser compatibility.
+When creating a new application Meteor installs the `meteor-node-stubs` npm package to help provide this client browser compatibility.
 If you are upgrading an application to Meteor 1.3 you may have to run `meteor npm install --save meteor-node-stubs` manually.

+The `meteor-node-stubs` npm package provides browser-friendly implementations of Node's built-in modules, like `path`, `buffer`, `util`, etc. Meteor's module system avoids actually bundling any stub modules (and their dependencies) if they are not used, so there is no cost to keeping `meteor-node-stubs` in the dependencies.
+In other words, leave `meteor-node-stubs` installed unless you really know what you're doing.

 <h2 id="installing-npm">Installing npm packages</h2>